-If there is a stump proud of the surface stud extractors that clamp round the remains and are turned with a ratchet or spanner might remove it.If the stump is too small it,will have to be filed or ground flat with an angle grinder to use a drill and a screw extractor.
+Screw extractors are very hard and brittle steel,breaking one off in a stud will make the repair much more complicated as they are impossible to drill out with normal tools.If there is a stump proud of the surface stud extractors that clamp round the remains and are turned with a ratchet or spanner might remove it.If the stump is too small to grip, it will have to be filed or ground flat to use a drill and a screw extractor.

-'Mole' or self grip wrenches,stillsons or pipe wrenches are a last resort on damaged fastenings,they usually make the problem worse.If the nut is easy to get at,filing off the damaged flats may help a socket grip it.If the nut is on the end of a bolt that will be removed and which is easy to replace with new and angle grinder can be used to cut off the nut but there is the risk of damaging the item the bolt is fitted to.WD40 and the like don't work as well freeing off seized fixings as something like Plus Gas or even diesel.
-Coca Cola is said to work but its really very dilute phosphoric acid so would take some time to work if at all.
+'Mole' or self grip wrenches,stillsons or pipe wrenches are the last resort on damaged fastenings,they can make the problem worse by damaging fastenings still further..If the nut is easy to get at,filing off the damaged flats may help a socket grip it.Sometimes if a nut and bolt are easy to replace it is quicker to cut them off with a slim cutting disc than spend time trying to unscrew them.WD40 and the like are fine for water dispersal but don't work as well freeing off seized fixings as something like Plus Gas or other purpose made freeing agents or even diesel fuel.
+Coca Cola is said to work but its really very dilute phosphoric acid so would take some time to work,if at all.

 For freeing off a seized engine click here, to return to home page go here.